erictheise/geostack-api/README.md

 The workshop demonstrates how all components of a contemporary web mapping application can be run locally, on your own computer, using open source software and open data.
 OpenStreetMap data is used with [TileMill](http://mapbox.com/tilemill/) and [TileStream](https://github.com/mapbox/tilestream) to generate and serve map tiles as a base layer, and with [Leaflet](http://leafletjs.com) to generate map overlays for points of interest.

-A Leaflet [GeoJSON Layer](http://leafletjs.com/reference.html#geojson) is created with the data served by `geostack-api`.
+The `dynamic.html` page in a companion repo, [geostack-map-pages](https://github.com/erictheise/geostack-map-pages), consumes data from this api in order to create a Leaflet [GeoJSON Layer](http://leafletjs.com/reference.html#geojson).

 ## Use